 At Expat Explore we like to give you top travel tips for all the destinations we travel to.
-Ralind Swartz (24) has been working as a supervisor in our customer service department for two years and recently travelled to Turkey on an Expat Explore trip to get a first-hand taste of what our clients experience on tour.
+Ralind Swartz (25) has been working as a supervisor in our customer service department for three years and travelled to Turkey on an Expat Explore trip to get a first-hand taste of what our clients experience on tour.

 Here are 15 top Turkey travel tips from Ralind for first-time adventurers: